 +100 Attack / +100 Defense / -80 Speed

 - Fire Shot: This is a custom move version of Bowser’s neutral special.
-It unleashes large shots of fire that travel a long distance.
-Fire Shot isn’t essential to Bowser’s success, but is definitely an option to consider.
+It unleashes long-ranged projectiles that don’t need to be recharged.
+Fire Shot isn’t essential to Bowser’s success, but is certainly an option to consider.

 Section 3: Training Your Amiibo